fabanc/SharpBoostVoronoi/README.md

 ##How to use
 A complete example on how to use the library is in the project SampleApp of the solution SharpBoostVoronoi.
 I have pasted the code sample below.

 In a nutshell, you pass a set of Segments or Points to the class BoostVoronoi.
-Those classes are defined in SharpBoostVoronoi.Input.
+Those classes are defined in SharpBoostVoronoi.Input and their use is demonstrated in the code below.
 Constructing the diagram populates 3 properties of the class BoostVoronoi:

 1. Vertices: the list of output vertices and their coordinates.
 2. Edges: the list of edges that connect the vertices in a cell.
 The properties Start and End of member of the class Edge represent the indexes of the start and end vertices in Vertices.
 3. Cells: the list of voronoi cells created by boost.